-You can purchase your bus tickets online, in advance if you want to secure a particular seat or if you are worried about wanting to have everything organized before you go.
+You can purchase your bus tickets online in advance if you want to secure a particular seat or if you are worried about wanting to have everything organised before you go.
 Since the ADO site and app often glitch when you try to make a payment with a foreign debit/credit card, you might find it easier to purchase your tickets via Busbud.

-However, this site does take a commission.
+This site does take a commission but it is only around $1 or so.
 You can also buy tickets directly from the ticket offices at each bus station.

 Since services depart so frequently, you don’t really have to worry that a particular service is going to run out of seats.
 Do try and arrive at the station at least 30 minutes before your intended departure time to allow yourself plenty of time to buy a ticket and get onboard.